OAGi/Score/docs/user_guide/index.rst

 a companion specification to the CCS.
 Practically, BDT is used to indicate values (or formally, a value domain) a simple property can take, and the child attributes it can have and their value domains.
-For example, the “Amount.
-Type” BDT is defined to have the decimal value domain, one attribute whose DEN is “Amount.
+For example, the "Amount.
+Type" BDT is defined to have the decimal value domain, one attribute whose DEN is "Amount.
 Currency.
-Code”, and the value domain of the currency code is an ISO standard code list.
+Code", and the value domain of the currency code is an ISO standard code list.
 Attribute of a BDT is called Supplementary Component (SC) in CCS and the part of the BDT that holds the BDT’s value is called Content Component.
 Both Content Component and Supplementary Component may have multiple value domains, one of which is a default.

-The first part of the BDT DEN such as “Amount.
-Type” is called Data Type Term.
-Data Type Term is used to make up the second part of the BCCP DEN as in “Tax Amount.
-Amount”.
-BDT DEN may include a qualifier in front of the Data Type Term separated by the under bar such as “Open\_ Amount.
+The first part of the BDT DEN such as "Amount.
+Type" is called Data Type Term.
+Data Type Term is used to make up the second part of the BCCP DEN as in "Tax Amount.
+Amount".
+BDT DEN may include a qualifier in front of the Data Type Term separated by the under bar such as "Open\_ Amount.
-Type”.
+Type".
 The qualifier communicates additional semantics and may also results in a restriction to the value domain.

 **Optional Reading about how CDT, BDT, and BIE work in Score**: